-Technology has brought about expansion and growth in all spheres of life, and the recruitment of talent is no exception.
+Technology has brought about expansion and growth in all spheres of life, and talent recruitment is no exception.
 Technology is helping to improve the recruiting industry by simplifying and automating its processes.
-A fact we see in the survey by Jobvite, is that 36% of recruiters believe AI makes their job better.
-Read the article hidden talents unlocked.
+A fact we see in the Jobvite survey is that 36% of recruiters believe AI makes their job better.
+Read the article Hidden Talents Unlocked.

 Two breakthroughs that have evolved because of technology are the ATS (Applicant Tracking System) or AMS (Applicant Management System) and AI (Artificial Intelligence) for recruiting.
 Both have made sourcing and screening talents way easier.
 They have also helped to automate repetitive processes that consume valuable time.

-In this article, we will discuss what the applicant tracking/applicant management system is.
-Why and how recruiters use them, and their limitations.
-We will also highlight artificial intelligence in talent sourcing and how it is changing the recruitment industry.
+In this article, we will discuss applicant tracking/applicant management systems, why and how recruiters use them, and their limitations.
+We will also highlight artificial intelligence in talent sourcing and how it changes the recruitment industry.

-An Applicant Tracking management system is an HR software that automates the hiring processes.
+An Applicant Tracking management system is an HR software that automates hiring.
 A good example is looking at an automobile.
-Before inverting the automatic car, we had manual cars.
+Before the invention of the automatic car, we had manual cars.
 The manual car needed you to pay attention to the brake, accelerator, and clutch while driving.
 An automatic vehicle takes care of the gears for you and allows you to focus primarily on steering the automobile.
 The ATS functions in the same way as an automatic car.

 ATS automates processes like sourcing and screening resumes, messaging other employees and job seekers, and importing and exporting data.
 So you can concentrate on more value-adding activities.

-On average, HR managers lose 14 hours on tasks that can be automated using ATS.
-So it has its value.
+On average, HR managers lose 14 hours on tasks that can be automated using an ATS, so it has value.

-This automating function has made ATS HR software like Oracle Taleo a must-use by recruiters, with 75% of them admitting to using an applicant tracking system.
+This automating function has made ATS HR software like Oracle Taleo a must-have for recruiters, with 75% admitting to using an applicant tracking system.

-Recruiters use the ATS systems for simplifying and speeding up the recruitment process.
-The reason 98.2% of Fortune 500 companies use them.
+Recruiters use ATS systems to simplify and speed up the recruitment process, which is why 98.2% of Fortune 500 companies use them.

 Recruiters and HR personnel use them for various reasons.
 Some of the pressing reasons are:

-Job posting: Some ATS HR software like GreenHouse integrates well with job board sites, making posting job ads on those sites easy and done with a click.
+Job posting: Some ATS HR software, like GreenHouse, integrates well with job board sites, making posting job ads easy and done with a click.

-Resume Screening: ATS software helps speed up the screening process by using keywords or other parameters set by the recruiter.
+Resume Screening: ATS software helps speed the screening process using keywords or other parameters the recruiter sets.
 There are potential drawbacks that we will discuss later in the article.

-Communication with candidates and other recruiters: An Applicant Tracking System application like Pinpoint helps improve candidate experience via their chat software.
+Communication with candidates and other recruiters: An Applicant Tracking System application like Pinpoint, with its chat software, helps improve the candidate experience.

-Recruiters have many other reasons they use an ATS tool and how they will use it.
+Recruiters have many other reasons for using an ATS tool, including how they will use it.

-What are the key limitations of the Applicant Tracking Systems – ATS?
+What are the key limitations of the Applicant Tracking Systems?

 Did you know, according to a Jibe survey, 80% of candidates who search for jobs and take applications online say the process frustrates them?
 This statistic is relevant because 94% of recruiters admit to using ATS software in their hiring process.

-According to Forbes, 75% of qualified candidates get rejected by ATS because of incorrect CV formatting.
-As part of the process, ATS performs resume parsing which brings massive challenges are accuracy issues.
+According to Forbes, 75% of qualified candidates are rejected by ATS because of incorrect CV formatting.
+As part of the process, ATS performs resume parsing, which brings massive challenges and accuracy issues.

-According to ERE Media, a firm found out that the ATS software marked 3 of their top 5 engineers resumes as irrelevant and screened them out of the process.
+According to ERE Media, a firm found that the ATS software marked 3 of its top 5 engineers’ resumes as irrelevant and screened them out of the process.

 A longer process has meant recruiters lose 60% of candidates, most of them the cream of the crop of applicants.

-40% of recruiters who use ATS in recruiting do not test the system on their site before launching it.
+40% of recruiters who use ATS do not test the system on their site before launching it.

 A firm created the ideal resume for the perfect candidate and passed it through an ATS system.
-It scored 43% relevance because it misread the resume.
+However, because it misread the resume, it scored 43% relevance.

-Some of these findings question the advantages the applicant tracking system brings to recruiters.
+Some of these findings question the applicant tracking system’s advantages to recruiters.
 It also highlights how difficult it is to implement the ATS in practice.
 With the stats discussed, some limitations of the ATS solution in recruitment are:

-Candidate experience: Candidate experience is becoming more of a theme.
-If most candidates do not see the impact of the ATS system in the recruiting process (as seen in the survey), then it is failing to live up to its promise.
+Candidate experience: Candidate experience is becoming a more prominent theme.
+If most candidates do not see the impact of the ATS system in the recruiting process (as the survey shows), then it is failing to live up to its promise.

-Reading resume formats: ATS is a program, and therefore there are resume formats it cannot read.
-It disregards formats that it cannot read even if the candidate is qualified.
+Reading resume formats: ATS is a program that cannot read specific resume formats.
+It disregards formats and cannot read even if the candidate is qualified.

 Keyword placement: ATS are programmed to look for keywords and specific parameters.
 If a resume doesn’t have those keywords, it automatically disqualifies it.
 This drawback means unqualified candidates with knowledge of resume formats and keywords can beat the Applicant Tracking system.

-How much does an Applicant Tracking System Cost: The previous limitations are focused on recruiters losing out on talents.
-A reason 66% of managers come to regret their hiring decisions.
+How much does an Applicant Tracking System Cost?
+The previous limitations focused on recruiters losing out on talents, which is why 66% of managers regret their hiring decisions.
 But one of the biggest hurdles to the organisation is cost.
-Popular Applicant Tracking System applications like PeopleFluent and UKG cost companies between $25,000-$50,000 annually.
+Popular Applicant Tracking System applications like PeopleFluent and UKG cost companies between $25,000 and $50,000 annually.
 This is too costly, especially for small businesses.

-Market leader Oracle Taleo and other popular ATS like CornerstoneOnDemand Recruiting, Eightfold Talent Acquisition, GreenHouse, and iCIMS Recruiting will cost your company between $10,000-$25,000.
+Market leaders Oracle Taleo and other popular ATSs like CornerstoneOnDemand Recruiting, Eightfold Talent Acquisition, GreenHouse, and iCIMS Recruiting will cost your company between $10,000 and $25,000.
 The cheapest in the market can easily cost $5,000.
-The purchasing cost is only one of many costs that the recruiter will incur.
+The purchasing cost is only one of many costs the recruiter will incur.
 They will also have to pay for the implementation, which rarely goes as intended.

-A 2017 study shows only 32% of ATS implementations go as planned, meaning 78% will cost more and take more time to implement.
-There is also the adaptive period to the new system.
-To unlearn old workflow systems and relearn new ones will cost the company in terms of productivity for that period.
+A 2017 study shows that only 32% of ATS implementations go as planned, meaning 78% will cost more and take more time to implement.
+There is also an adaptive period to the new system.
+Unlearning old workflow systems and relearning new ones will cost the company in terms of productivity for that period.

-The cons, especially the costs, show how ATS has a lot to improve on.
-Before we continue, we will quickly look at a survey by HR.com on some real-life problems employers face while using ATS.
+The cons, especially the costs, show that ATS has a lot to improve on.
+Before we continue, we will quickly review a survey by HR.com on some real-life problems employers face while using ATS.

 This survey highlights the many problems with the ATS.
 Like every other technology, an applicant tracking system isn’t perfect.
-But what if there is a technology that can source and screen better compared to ATS?
+But what if there is a technology that can source and screen better than ATS?
 What if it makes the process less strenuous?
 That technology is Artificial Intelligence (AI).

 What is Artificial Intelligence in recruiting?

 Artificial intelligence is when a machine shows intelligence.
 The key to AI is machine learning.
-A machine can learn new behaviors or patterns based on a large amount of data fed to it.
+A machine can learn new behaviors or patterns based on a large amount of data.

 The goal is to enable it to make intelligent decisions with little to no human input.
-If we use the car example as with ATS, then AI will be a self-driving car.
-Like the one, Google and Tesla are currently testing out.
+If we use the car example as with ATS, then AI will be a self-driving car, like the one Google and Tesla are currently testing.

 What is the difference between ATS and AI?

-A simple way to distinguish between the two is to see ATS recruiting software as an automated machine that helps to simplify recruiting processes – while AI excels at learning from a large data set, reading a pattern, and then responding to a recruitment situation.
+A simple way to distinguish between the two is to see ATS recruiting software as an automated machine that simplifies recruiting processes.
+At the same time, AI excels at learning from a large data set, reading a pattern, and responding to a recruitment situation.

 AI is automation plus machine learning.

-The reason some ATS manufacturers are integrating AI into their recruiting software is to make them more effective.
-Still, they have a long way to go in integrating recruitment software that uses AI in sourcing and matching talents with companies.
-It’s a welcomed development but a painfully slow one.
+Some ATS manufacturers are integrating AI into their recruiting software to make it more effective.
+Still, they have a long way to go in integrating AI recruitment software to source and match talent with companies.
+It’s a welcome development, but a painfully slow one.

 What are the Benefits of Using AI in Recruiting?

-Artificial intelligence provides some of the same benefits as automating the recruitment process and more.
+Artificial intelligence provides some of the same benefits as automating the recruitment process.
 Some of the standout benefits are:

 Chart by TalentLyft: Benefits of AI Recruitment.